matrix-org/synapse/docs/upgrading/README.md

 ## Removal of old List Accounts Admin API

-The deprecated v1 \"list accounts\" admin API
+The deprecated v1 "list accounts" admin API
 (`GET /_synapse/admin/v1/users/<user_id>`) has been removed in this version.